zzg890/vch-docs/docs/2d-visualization/event/script.md

 Click the button to modify the value bound to the LED display.

 1. Add Label, LED display, and button controls to the screen.
 Set the text of the Label control to "Running Status:". the text of the LED display to "true".
 Set the text of the button to "Status Switch", the background color to #6ec800, and the font color to #ffffff.
-2. In the properties window of the LED display, select the text and bind it to the boolean variable at the path @userManual:status.
+2. In the properties window of the LED display, select the text and bind it to the boolean variable at the path userManual:status.

     ![alt text](6.png)